rafrasenberg/rafrasenberg-website/content/posts/aws/aws-lambda-twitter.md

 ---

 ## Intro :point_down:
 One of my goals for this current year is to become comfortable with AWS and get certified eventually.
-Therefore I will be trying out different things and blogging about it here so I can reference back at it in a later stage. :)
+Therefore I will be trying out different things and blogging about it here.

 I am starting out with a quite simple task and that is deploying an **AWS Lambda function**.
 In this case an AWS Lambda function that retrieves the count of your current Twitter followers.

-Everytime the AWS API endpoint gets called, a Python script will run that will retrieve the current information from the Twitter API and return it in JSON format so it can be easily used on your website.
+Everytime the AWS API endpoint gets called, a Python script will run that will retrieve the current information from the Twitter API and return it in JSON format so it can be easily across systems.

+**Disclaimer:** I am not an expert in AWS, still learning.
+So I might not use best practices everywhere.

 ## What is an AWS Lambda function? :large_orange_diamond:

 From the docs:

 > AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.

 The code you run on AWS Lambda is called a "Lambda function".
 Lambda **runs your code on high-availability compute infrastructure** and performs all the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code and security patch deployment, and code monitoring and logging.